Locations:

 A note from Cleveland Clinic

-Most pregnancies over the age of 35 are healthy and successful.
-However, it's important to know the potential complications with advanced-age pregnancies.
-Talk to your healthcare provider about what genetic screening tests they recommend or what you can do to stay healthy if you are older than 35.
+Most pregnancies after the age of 35 are healthy and successful.
+But it’s good to know about the potential complications with advanced maternal age pregnancies.
+Talk to your pregnancy care provider about what genetic screening tests they recommend or what you can do to stay healthy.
 In most cases, age during pregnancy is just a number.
-If you maintain a healthy weight, manage any conditions you have and listen to your healthcare provider, you will likely deliver a healthy baby.
+If you maintain good overall health, manage any conditions you have and listen to your provider, you should deliver a healthy baby.

 Medically Reviewed